BeataBarbara/ngblog/README.md

 ## Development server

+Run:
+-`npm run db` AND
+-`ng serve` or `ng s`
-Run `ng serve` for a dev server.
+for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In case you use NPM scripts and ng serve doesn't work, please run the app manually:
+- open new bash terminal (shortcut ctrl + `),
+- make sure, that you are in folder with the app,
+- type `ng serve` or `ng s`.

 ## Code scaffolding